 Colleges and universities should also limit their on-campus student residency but may continue to provide housing for students who have no alternative housing options.
 For students enrolled in programs providing training and instruction for essential workforce, on campus housing should be offered only to students who must participate in in-person instruction in order to complete their training and who do not have alternative local housing options.
-School athletes are not permitted to live oncampus unless they have no alternative housing solutions.
+School athletes are not permitted to live oncampus unless they have no alternative housing solutions or unless expressly permitted by the Long Beach Health Officer in writing.